-One of the absolute best things to do in winter in Faro is to visit the barrier islands of Ria Formosa Natural Park.
+One of the absolute best things to do in winter in Faro is to visit the barrier islands of Ria Formosa Natural Park by boat.
 The boat tours from Faro typically stop at Farol Island and Desert Island where you can walk on the white-sanded beaches and enjoy nature.

 It is so tranquil to ride through the backwater canals and Farol Island is perfect for an island lunch.
 On the boat, you will learn about the flora and fauna as well as the marine life in Ria Formosa.